fsciortino/eqtools/README.md

 Python tools for magnetic equilibria in tokamak plasmas.
 Provides framework for portable, modular tools for manipulation of magnetic equilibria in tokamak plasmas, including mapping of flux surfaces into a variety of coordinate systems.
 Includes tools for handling EFIT data stored in Alcator C-Mod MDSPlus trees, as well as eqdsk files.

+The latest update in this fork should be compatible with both Python 2.7 and Python 3+.

 Full documentation is available at http://eqtools.readthedocs.org/

 Package Dependencies